Luzin7/confectus/README.md

 ## About

-Confectus is a Command Line Interface (CLI) designed to simplify the process of configuring development environments, especially for JavaScript and TypeScript backend projects.
+Confectus is a Command Line Interface (CLI) designed to simplify the process of configuring development environments, whether for frontend or backend projects using JavaScript and TypeScript.

 ### Project Configuration

-Confectus simplifies the setup of backend projects with various configuration options:
+Confectus simplifies the setup of projects with various configuration options:

-#### TypeScript or JavaScript
+#### Backend and Frontend Configuration

-- When running Confectus, you can choose to set up your backend project using **TypeScript** or **JavaScript**.
+- You can set up your project using **TypeScript** or **JavaScript**.

 #### Linters Integration

-- Confectus allows you to include `ESLint` o `Biome` in your project setup if you prefer linting.
+- Confectus allows you to include `ESLint` or `Biome` in your project setup if you prefer linting.

 #### VSCode Integration